opendocsg/slw-judgments-backfill/2001_SGCA_12/report.md

 In the court below, the judge held that the LC, on a true construction, was a negotiation credit.
 In reaching the conclusion, she took the approach that one must look at the LC document as a whole and not at isolated phrases therein.
 To her, the most important provision was the availability clause appearing at the top of the LC: `Available against presentation of drafts at 180 days from the date of negotiation by deferred payment`.
 This coupled with the fact that the LC provided for the presentation of drafts to obtain payment, and drafts were themselves negotiable instruments, strongly indicated that the credit was a negotiation credit.
 To her, the words `deferred payment` in the availability clause was mere surplusage, indicating that the drafts would not be payable at sight but only after 180 days from negotiation.

 The judge also found support for that interpretation from special conditions 4 and 7 where references to negotiation were made, and in particular condition 7 which provided that `negotiation under reserve/guarantee not acceptable without prior reference to (CAI).` She was not impressed with the argument that the credit could not be a negotiation credit because of the absence of an undertaking to engage with drawers, that the drafts drawn and negotiated in uniformity with the credit, would be duly honoured at maturity.
-She distinguished **Sinotani Pacific Pte Ltd v Agricultural Bank of China** [1999] 4 SLR 34 on the basis that the dispute there was between the beneficiary and the issuing bank and did not concern the question of negotiation.
+She distinguished **Sinotani Pacific Pte Ltd v Agricultural Bank of China** <span class="citation">[1999] 4 SLR 34</span> on the basis that the dispute there was between the beneficiary and the issuing bank and did not concern the question of negotiation.

 **_The appeal_**